cdburt0n/RiskRegisterLab/README.md

-<h1>Risk Register Lab</h1>
+<h1>Risk Register </h1>
 <h2>Description</h2>
-Project consists of a simple Risk Register, that is the centralized location of every risk that is identified within an organization.
-It is to help manage, monitor, and mitigate risk and help to understand who is responsible and who is taking ownership of risks.
+This document consists of a simple Risk Register, the centralized location of every risk identified within an organization.
+It helps to manage, monitor, and mitigate risks and helps to understand responsibilities and who is taking ownership of each risk.
 <br />

 ## Outline